Asian stocks at month high ahead of U.S. jobs data, gold rises

 Up next, the Reserve Bank of Australia is widely expected to remain on hold and maintain a dovish bias at Tuesday's policy review.

-Concerns about global inflation have supported gold, with prices for the yellow metal rising 8% this month, vaulting comfortably above $1,900.
+Concerns about global inflation have supported gold, with prices for the yellow metal rising 8% this month, vaulting comfortably above $1,900 .
 On Tuesday, gold prices traded near a five-month high scaled last week.
-[GOL/]

 Brent crude futures for August added 0.8% to $69.89 a barrel, while U.S. crude rose 1.57% to $67.3.